Michael D. Allen, DC, NMD, DIBAK, DABCN, DAAIM, DCBCN, FACFN

 To continue your growth Dr. Allen offers continued training and coaching on an ongoing basis.

 Free Your Mind; Improve Your Focus

 Your muscles need work and so does your brain.
 Brain games are fine, but what happens if your brain fatigues without you even knowing it?
+And if your brain was too tired to perceive how it was working, how would you know if your brain fatigued?
 Brain fatigue is painless.
 Keep brain fatigue from happening by improving the stimulation that comes to your brain.

-Dr. Allen's "Ten Module Physiological Reflex Series" will help you understand how you can naturally free your patient's neurological performance and improve their attention and focus.
+Dr. Allen's "Ten Module Physiological Reflex Series" will help you understand how you can naturally enhance your patient's neurological performance and improve their attention and focus.

 Dr. Allen's Ten Module Physiological Reflex Series builds upon these ideas of gravity and reciprocity.
-One class follows into another to bring the clinician from the basics of using manual muscle testing as functional neurology (fMMT) to the more complex applications of pain control, cerebellar and cortical function, and blends them into specific postural exercises for common structural issues.
-Then, in order to support the musculoskeletal system the training turns to nutritional examination techniques and ultimately how to examine organ performance relative to functional neurological involvement.
+One class follows into another to bring the clinician from the basics of using manual muscle testing (MMT) as functional neurology to the more complex applications of pain control, cerebellar and cortical function, and blends them into specific postural exercises for common structural issues.
+Then, in order to support the musculoskeletal system the training turns to nutritional examination techniques and ultimately how to examine organ performance -- like the heart, for example -- relative to functional neurological involvement.